MostafaEbrahim212/e-commerce-api/README.md

 This project is an e-commerce application built using Laravel framework.
 It provides a platform for users to browse and purchase products online.
 The application includes features such as user authentication, product listing, shopping cart functionality, and order management and more.

+## Technology Used

+This project utilizes the following technologies:

+-   Laravel framework
+-   PHP
+-   MySQL database

+## Design Patterns

+The project follows the following design patterns:

+-   Model-View-Controller (MVC) pattern for organizing code and separating concerns
+-   Repository pattern for abstracting data access and providing a consistent interface
+-   Service pattern for encapsulating business logic and promoting reusability

+## Tricks and Tips

+Here are some tricks and tips for working with this project:

+-   Utilize Laravel's built-in authentication system for user management
+-   Leverage Laravel's Eloquent ORM for database interactions
+-   Take advantage of Laravel's routing system to define API endpoints
+-   Use Laravel's migration feature to manage database schema changes
+-   Implement form validation using Laravel's validation rules
+-   Make use of Laravel's artisan command-line tool for various tasks
+-   Follow Laravel's naming conventions and best practices for better code organization and maintainability

 ## Installation

 1. Clone the repository: `git clone https://github.com/MostafaEbrahim212/e-commerce-api.git`